canonical/charmcraft/docs/howto/charm-to-poetry.rst

         plugin: poetry
         source: .

-Ensure a recent enough version of ``pip`` and ``poetry``
+Select compatible versions of ``pip`` and ``poetry``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``poetry`` plugin requires at least pip 22.3, released in October 2022.
 If the
 charm's base uses an older version of pip, a newer version can be installed in the
 build environment using a dependency part.
 Likewise, a charm may require a newer
-version of poetry than is available in the distribution's repositories.
+version of Poetry than is available in the distribution's repositories.
 The following
 ``parts`` section can be used in place of the section above to upgrade pip and Poetry
 for charms that build on Ubuntu 22.04 or earlier: